evanmarshall-dev/fireship.io_git_course/README.md

   - You can run into issues if you have any un-committed changes in your current working directory and you try a git pull.
 It will fail, because it is not simply going to overwrite your local changes.
     - The way to fix this issue is to either commit your local changes first OR run `git stash` (To be covered in the advanced sections later in the course).
   - If your local changes are modifying the same line of code as the remote changes being pulled then it could result in a **git conflict** (Also a topic to be covered in later sections of the course).

+### Git Clone

+- When you have a remote repo that you want to copy or clone down to your local machine.
+This process copies the remote repo to your local machine, but it also keeps a reference to the original repo, which allows us to use commands such as `git pull` to grab the latest source code from said repo (Also a `git log` will show all previous commits to the remote repo).
+- This can be accomplished by the following command `git clone https://github.com/username/repo-name.git` (Or using SSH keys such as the example used in the [Git Remote Section](#git-remote)).

+  - You can also add a different name to the directory by appending the name to the end of the above command (i.e. `git clone git@ssh-config:your-username/repo-name.git name-of-dir`).